dipy/dipy/doc/index.rst

 **********

 In Dipy_ we care about methods which can solve complex problems efficiently and robustly.
-QuickBundles is one of the many state-of-the art applications found in Dipy_ which can be used to simplify large datasets of streamlines.
+QuickBundles is one of the many state-of-the art algorithms found in Dipy_.
+It can be used to simplify large datasets of streamlines.
 See our examples and try QuickBundles with your data :ref:`examples_index`.
 Here is a video of QuickBundles applied on a simple dataset.